besp9510/dma_pwm/README.md

 You must run dma_pwm.c as root or with root privileges.

 #### Configure PWM
-Configure amount of memory pages allocated, pulse width in microseconds of the PWM signal, and PI version away from defaults.
+Configure amount of memory pages allocated, pulse width in microseconds of the PWM signal, and Pi version away from defaults.
 This function call is not required to request a channel and enable PWM, but is required prior to requesting a channel for any configuration change to take effect.
 This function call will then fail if any channel has been requested.
 Note that these configurations effect all channels (e.g, and and all PWM signals regardless of channel will have the same pulse width).

 ```c
 float config_pwm(int pages, float pulse_width);